thelastpickle/cassandra-medusa/docs/dev-setup.md

 # Developer Setup

-This document describes how to setup medusa straight from Github.
+This document describes how to setup Medusa straight from Github.

 ## Requirements